wbabik/Practical_computing/Class_7/Class_7.md

 -   … and much more

-R is a particularly popular tool in biology, so knowing the basics of R is an important asset of any bilogist
+R is a particularly popular tool in biology, so knowing the basics of R is an important asset of any biologist.

 ## Installation

 To install R for Windows follow the [link](https://cran.uni-muenster.de/bin/windows/base/) and then click on “Download R – *version\_number* – for Windows”.
-As of the time of writing the currect R version was 4.0.5.
+As of the time of writing the currect R version was 4.1.0.
 To install R for OS X (Macs) follow the [link](https://cran.uni-muenster.de/) and then click on “Download R for (Mac) OS X”